benomac/Checkout/README.md

 Here is my interpretation of the solution for the **Checkout** Kata.

 This is my first project in **Scala**.
-I found learning a new launguage, while trying to complete this kata quite difficult at times, but in the end, it was a very rewarding challenge.
+I found learning a new language, while trying to complete this kata quite difficult at times, but in the end, it was a very rewarding challenge.

 The Kata is as follows: